Best Scone Recipe

 - Transfer onto a parchment paper-lined baking sheet and chill in the fridge for 20 minutes.

-- Brush the surface with buttermilk and bake in a 400F oven for 20 minutes.
+- Brush the surface with buttermilk and bake in a 400F oven for 20 minutes until golden brown.

 Expert tips:

 - Use cold ingredients.
 Using cold butter, milk, and egg is essential for this recipe because you want the butter to remain solid while you work the dough.
-The small pieces of butter in the dough are what gives the scone its desirable texture.
+The small pieces of butter in the dough are what give the scones their desirable texture.
 Cold butter creates steam as it melts in a hot oven.
-The steam from the melting butter expands between the layers of dough yielding a soft and fluffy interior, while the fat on the surface of the dough coats and creates a crispy outer shell.
+The steam from the melting butter expands between the layers of dough, yielding a soft and fluffy interior, while the fat on the surface of the dough coats it and creates a crispy outer shell.

 - Chill the dough.
 The key to this recipe is to let the scones chill in the fridge for 20 minutes while your oven preheats.
 This allows for the gluten in the flour to relax, which makes the scones more tender and enables them to rise higher.
 It also chills the fat, which makes the scones flakier.